EmeryCSI/CSI-244W23_GuidedActivity2/README.md

     ```powershell
     new-item server.js
     ```
-4. Open the terminal and Type `git add .` to stage all updated files.
-5. Type `git commit -m "Guided Activity 2 Complete"`.
-6. Type `git push` to push the changes to GitHub.
 ---
+Create a new commit with the message Step 1 Complete and push the changes to GitHub

 ### Step 2: Create Separate Modules for Each Functionality